Statement of Agency Organization and Operation

 - Assistant Secretary of Community Corrections - provides oversight of all Probation Office locations statewide and their associated support functions.

 - Chief of Staff - provides oversight of agency support functions, which include human resources, facilities maintenance, communications, legislative affairs, strategic initiatives, and administration.

 - Chief Financial Officer - provides oversight of budgeting, accounting, information technology and procurement.

 - Director of Health Services - provides oversight and contract management of inmate medical care statewide.

-- Director of Development, Improvement and Readiness - provides oversight of programs for inmates and offenders as well as chaplaincy.
+- Director of the Office of Programs and Re-entry - provides oversight of programs for inmates and offenders as well as chaplaincy.

-- General Council - provides legal representation for the department.
+- General Counsel - provides legal representation for the department.

 - Inspector General - provides internal auditing functions and administrative and criminal investigation functions for the department.

 The Agency Clerk is designated by the General Counsel and is located in the Office of the General Counsel.
 The Agency Clerk receives, dockets and maintains all final orders, pleadings and other legal documents filed with the Department; responds to requests for information or copies of documents from the files of the clerk's office; prepares the record on appeal when the agency acts as the lower tribunal; prepares orders of indigence when directed by the court; and bills and collects payment for records on appeal and reproduced documents.